 - You will also need one bottle of clear glue and glitter.
 Food coloring is optional.

 - Fill the bottle up 3/4 of the way with water.
 Next, add the clear glue and glitter and shake.
 You may want to use a funnel to get the glitter in the jar.
 You may add food coloring if desired.
 Seal the lid and you are ready to go.

 Your child can SHAKE the jar or bottle when they feel anxious or upset and remain still while the glitter settles.

-The heartbeat exercise is a wonderful grounding activity because it allows your child to focus on the sensations in the body.
+The heartbeat exercise is a wonderful grounding activity because it allows your child to focus on the body's sensations.
 This exercise is a wonderful activity to do if your child is feeling stressed or anxious.

 For example, if your child is working on a project for school and getting frustrated or feeling stuck, you can gently redirect them by asking them to STOP what they are doing and take a break.

 Ask your child to stand up and either jump up and down or do jumping jacks for one minute.
-At the end of that minute, have them place their hand on their heart and pay attention to how their heartbeat and their breathing feels.
+At the end of that minute, have them place their hand on their hearts and pay attention to how their heartbeat and breathing feels.

 Tuning into the physical body is a wonderful way to redirect the focus.
 With this new burst of energy, your child will feel a new motivation to complete the previous task.